Functional Data Analysis for Extracting the Intrinsic Dimensionality of Spectra: Application to Chemical Homogeneity in the Open Cluster M67: Discussion

 \subsection{FPCA}

 FPCA works well in the context of APOGEE stellar spectroscopy because of its ability to counter correlated uncertainties across pixels.
 In a typical \texttt{apStar} spectrum, multiple visits are combined after radial velocity corrections and resampling.
-Therefore, several noisy raw pixels contribute to a single processed pixel, which leads to correlations among pixels uncertainties.
-Variable Line Spread Function (LSF) across fibers and imperfect night sky and telluric line subtraction further exacerbate these correlations.
-Given such noise in the data, the registration of discrete spectral observations as smooth functions allows us to better estimate the underlying processes.
-We can further improve this by adding domain knowledge into the procedure; using appropriate basis functions, we can capture functional dependencies across wavelengths (pixels) and detect intrinsic correlations.
+Therefore, several noisy raw pixels contribute to a single processed pixel, which leads to correlations among pixel uncertainties.
+A variable line-spread function across fibers and imperfect night-sky and telluric line subtraction further exacerbate these correlations.
+Given such noise in the data, the registration of discrete spectral observations as smooth functions allows better estimation of the underlying processes.
+We can further improve this by adding domain knowledge into the procedure; using appropriate basis functions, we can capture functional dependences across wavelengths (pixels) and detect intrinsic correlations.
 Thus, FPCA extracts intrinsic variance from smooth covariance functions rather than blindly extracting all variance in the data \citep{viviani_2005}.

-In this study, we discuss the advantages of FPCA over classical PCA/EMPCA.
+In this study, we discussed the advantages of FPCA over classical PCA/EMPCA.
 However, it is important to consider whether there may be a genuine signal retrieved by classical PCA/EMPCA that FPCA removes.
-We evaluate this by comparing the residuals of spectra reconstructed using FPCA to the expected uncertainties in APOGEE (Refer to Figure \ref{fig:fpca_model}) and found no significant evidence of missing intrinsic variance.
-In fact, we found that the FPCA residuals had smaller correlations across cross-sectional and longitudinal directions (across wavelengths and spectra) than those of PCA.
-Uncorrelated errors indicate that most of the variance that may be missing is likely due to random noise and localized systematics, which have less wavelength and spectral dependencies.
+We evaluate this by comparing the residuals of spectra reconstructed using FPCA to the expected uncertainties in APOGEE (refer to Figure \ref{fig:fpca_model}) and find no significant evidence of missing intrinsic variance.
+In fact, we observe that the FPCA residuals have smaller correlations across cross-sectional and longitudinal directions (across wavelengths and spectra) than those of PCA.
+Uncorrelated errors indicate that most of the variance that may be missing is likely due to random noise and localized systematics, which have minimal wavelength and spectral dependences.